-Many non-profits may be asking: who cares about millennial donations?
+Many nonprofits may be asking: Who cares about millennial donations?
 The average age of U.S. donors is 62 (Charitable Giving Report, 2016), so millennials should not be a priority.
-But let me ask you this: what age are millennials?
+But let me ask you this: What age are millennials?
 Millennials are older than you think–nearly half are over the age of 30.
 If history has taught us anything, people tend to get older over time (crazy, I know).
 So why wouldn’t a non-profit target a generation that is socially involved and passionate about making a difference?

 7.1% of the total donor population are millennials, making this generation the 2nd lowest of the donor population.
 But that’s only one part of a bigger story.
 Studies show that millennials intend to increase both their donations and number of charities supported over the next 12 months–that’s higher than every other generation(Blackbaud: The Next Generation of American Giving, 2013)!
 This means younger folks believe they will increase their income in the future and they want donations to be part of their budget.

 The next part of this story has a magic word: retention.
 Blackbaud’s research division, donorCentrics, found overall online donor retention for nonprofits in 2016 to be 58%.
 In short, you should target millennials because 1) This younger cohort will increase their donations over time and 2) They will be dedicated to your nonprofit over a longer period of time.
 This is the long game folks and we will show you how to get those mysterious millennials interested in your nonprofit.